 But before diving into different approaches to this technology implementation, let’s outline what a recommendation system is.
 This is a method of filtering an information stream before suggesting results to a human user.
 Or, more specifically, this is a technology that aims to predict the “rating” or “preference” a user will give to an item.

 Users, items, and interactions between users and items are the elementary fundamentals of recommender systems.
-And this data is managed and interpreted in various types of algorithms.
+This data is managed and interpreted in various types of algorithms.

 Types of Recommendation Systems